 9. Social Media Awareness

 Create accounts for your cause on Facebook, Twitter, Instagram, and YouTube.
 Start engaging with people and communities.
-Master the art of writing on different social media platforms.
 Try sparking thoughtful conversations about your cause by asking questions or for feedback.

 10. Produce Valuable Content

 Are you an expert at something?
 Find a way to relate it to your cause and give your supporters something of value like checklists, video how-to’s, or infographics.
 Make sure to brand it with your logo.

 A great way for people to learn about your cause is through informational pamphlets.
 Organize key information summarizing your cause and craft it into a piece of content that catches people’s interest.
 Ask local businesses if you can leave them out for people to take.

 Learn how to write a press release for your campaign.
 You can submit free press releases to sites like newswire.
 Make sure to include eye-catching photos to increase your chances of getting your story featured.